-Dystonia is the term used to describe uncontrollable and sometimes painful muscle spasms caused by incorrect signals from the brain.
+According to The Dystonia Society, the term is used to describe uncontrollable and sometimes painful muscle spasms caused by incorrect signals from the brain.
 It is estimated to affect at least 70,000 people in the UK.
 There are a large number of different types of dystonia which affect people in widely differing ways.
 Unfortunately there is not yet a cure.

 Symptoms of dystonia